delvedor/find-my-way/README.md

 const router = FindMyWay({ constraints: { accept: asyncCustomResponseTypeStrategy } });
 ```

-Add an async custom constrain strategy when constructing a router:
+Add a custom constraint strategy using the `addConstraintStrategy` method:
 ```js
 const customResponseTypeStrategy = {
   // strategy name for referencing in the route handler `constraints` options